Mishashule/Dedalus/README.md

 ### Enters some Javascript

-Before everything, you might want to set up some custom variables and functions and whatsoever using Javascript, and that's what the `initscript` tag is used for.
+Before everything, you might want to set up some custom variables and functions and whatever using Javascript, and that's what the `initscript` tag is used for.
 You want to attach all your custom code to the global `story` object.
 Its content is executed like regular Javascript code before everything else once the story starts.
 Let's revise our code to include some initialization.

 ``` xml
 <div id="story">